martin-svetlin/Network-Data-Analysis/README.md

-# Network-Data-Analysis
-Network Data Analysis project.
+This repository contains the code for the Network Data Analysis coursework.
+All tasks are implemented in the Jupyter Notebook file.